MichaelStott/tech-squawks/web/content/cloud_computing/classifications.md

 #### Software as a Service - SaaS

-For _SaaS_ products, the user manages none of the underlying instrastructure or application logic and simply and consumes the end result of an application.
-Any API offering could be considered a SaaS product, such as Dropbox.
-An example of this would be Dropbox or the AWS S3 service, where users can upload data through a web console or API while AWS maintains all backend services.
+For _SaaS_ services, users manage none of the underlying instrastructure or application logic and simply and consume the result of an application.
+An example of this would be Dropbox or the AWS S3 service, where users can upload data through a web console or API while AWS maintains all backend storage.

-### Cloud Computing Deployment Models

-There are several deployment models for cloud applications, depending on what kind of cloud providers are leveraged and who manages the cloud infrastructure.

-[Diagram]

-#### In-Cloud

-In-Cloud deployments are, unsuprisingly, hosted entirely in the cloud.
-This alleviates customers from having to manage the underlying infrastructure.

-#### On-Prem/Private

-On-premise or private cloud deployments refer deploying to privately managed clouds.
-Rather than leverage a pulic cloud provider such as AWS or GCP, organizations make their own infrastructure available to developers internally via APIs and virtualization.
-OpenShift is one such framework that enables users to create and manage their own private cloud environments.

-#### Hybrid

-Some combination of resources provioned from various cloud environments.
-This is common for organizations which orginally self-hosted their services before taking advantage of cloud computing.

 [^1]: NIST Definition of Cloud Computing: https://csrc.nist.gov/publications/detail/sp/800-145/final
 [^2]: AWS Types of Cloud Computing:  https://aws.amazon.com/types-of-cloud-computing/